MachFrum/Day-1-Assignment.-PLP-S.E-/README.md

 H) Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

-#Part 2: Introduction to AI and Prompt Engineering
+PART 2: Introduction to AI and Prompt Engineering

 A) Define prompt engineering and discuss its importance in interacting with AI models.